 Presenters, their affiliations and topics are below.

 - Dr. Katy Lippolis, Iowa State assistant professor and extension cow-calf specialist: Challenges of beef cows surrounding calving, and using nutrition and management to ensure healthy calves, successful rebreeding rates and improved performance.

-- Dr. Caitlyn Wiley, Iowa State clinical assistant professor: tips and tricks to ease calving and demonstration of techniques to simplify pulling malpresentations to result in more live calves, both with the aid of Frosty.
+- Dr. Caitlyn Wiley, Iowa State clinical assistant professor: Tips and tricks to ease calving and demonstration of techniques to simplify pulling malpresentations to result in more live calves, both with the aid of Caramel.

-- Dr. Mike Slattery of Risius Family Veterinary Clinic will present at Maquoketa and Dr. Jim McMillan of Winthrop Veterinary Clinic will present at Independence.
+- Dr. Mark Houser from the Edgewood Veterinary Clinic will present at Edgewood and Dr. Nicole Knaack from the North Tama Veterinary Clinic will present at Dysart.
 They will discuss and demonstrate ways to provide first aid to both cow and calf around time of delivery, and share information on providing emergency care before a vet can arrive to help ensure a healthy start and reduce fresh cow incidences.

 The Iowa Beef Center at Iowa State University was established in 1996 with the goal of supporting the growth and vitality of the state’s beef cattle industry.
 It comprises faculty and staff from Iowa State University Extension and Outreach, College of Agriculture and Life Sciences and College of Veterinary Medicine, and works to develop and deliver the latest research-based information regarding the beef cattle industry.
 For more information about IBC, visit www.iowabeefcenter.org.